joostvhts/spotify-liked-list-workaround/README.md

     - `client_id`
     - `client_secret`
     - `redirect_uri` (https://domain.tld/callback)
+- Create virtual python environment and install package `spotipy` from pip
 - Run script
 - Script will generate a link.
 After clicking the link and authenticating note the code at the end of the callback URL.
 Copy everything after `&code=`, paste this in the terminal prompt and hit enter.